rouzwawi/grpc-kotlin/README.md

 having to manage some tricky state and synchronization between the observers.
 There's some [reactive bindings] for gRPC which make this easier.
 But I think we can do better!

 Enter Kotlin Coroutines!
-By generating native Kotlin stubs that allows us to use [`Channel`] and [`Deferred`], we can write our handler and client code in a much more readable fashion that is a lot easier to reason about.
+By generating native Kotlin stubs that allows us to use [`suspend`] functions and [`Channel`], we can write our handler and client code in idiomatic and easy to read Kotlin style.

 ## Quick start